 Article IV.
 Denominational Affiliation.

 This congregation shall be a member of the Unitarian Universalist Association.

 - Governance.
 The Board of Directors shall be composed of five (5) members: four (4) Officers and one (1) Director at Large.

 - The Board of Directors shall develop administrative policy, is accountable for the business affairs of the congregation, and is the trustee of the property of the congregation.

 - The Board shall make policies that are consistent with and help to further the congregation’s mission.

 - The Board is charged to serve the will of the membership and reports to the congregation.

-- The Board may appoint or dissolve teams to accomplish the work of the congregation.
-It is the responsibility of the Board to monitor the work of the teams.
+- The Board may appoint or dissolve standing teams and ad hoc committees to accomplish the work of the congregation.
+It is the responsibility of the Board to monitor the work of the teams and committees.

 - The Officers and Directors at Large for the upcoming year are, when possible, identified by an Ad Hoc Committee set up by the Board to accomplish this task two months prior to the Annual Meeting.
 The recommendations of the Ad Hoc Committee are reported to the Board before being nominated and voted on by the congregation at the Annual Meeting.

 - Terms of Office.
-The Officers and the Directors at Large shall serve terms of one (1) year, be eligible for one (1) consecutive term, and not serve more than two terms in the same office.
+The Officers and the Directors at Large shall serve terms of one (1) year and not serve more than four (4) consecutive terms in the same office.